 Wedding Party Gifts – who to give gifts to on your wedding day

+There is no doubt that there are many people involved in your wedding.
 Without their help, it would not be the very special day we are sure it will turn out to be.
+Use this handy checklist to get your wedding party gifts organised and ready for your big day.

-What does it mean to be part of a wedding?
+What does it mean to be 'part of a wedding'?

 Ultimately it is up to you, as a couple, to decide who you wish to buy gifts for.